helium/HIP/0000-template.md

 - How are we soliciting feedback on this HIP from these stakeholders?
-Note that they may not be watching the HIPs repository or even aren't directly active in the Helium Community Slack channels.
+Note that they may not be watching the HIPs repository or even aren't directly active in the Helium Community Discord channels.

 # Detailed Explanation